Labour and birth, for women with type 1 diabetes

 - Rupture of membranes (breaking waters)—this method involves rupturing the membrane, or bag of fluid, around your baby.
 Your membrane is gently broken using an ‘amnihook’, which looks like a long crochet hook, and the gush of fluid may encourage your uterus to start contracting and bring on labour.

-If your doctor is concerned about you not being able to have a vaginal birth (for example, if they suspect your baby is large or there are other obstetric problems), they will discuss this with you when you are making a plan for your baby’s birth.
-This is usually towards the end of your pregnancy, at around 35–36 weeks.
+From around 35–36 weeks, your doctor will discuss a plan for your baby’s birth.
+If your doctor is concerned about you not being able to have a vaginal birth (for example, if they suspect your baby is too large, is breech (bottom first) or there are other obstetric problems), they will discuss with you the possibility of a planned caesarean section.

-If you are having a caesarean section, you will usually have to fast for about six hours beforehand, so you should discuss with your health care team the options for managing your blood glucose levels and insulin doses (if relevant) during this time.
+If you are having a caesarean section, you will usually have to fast for about six hours beforehand, so you should discuss with your diabetes in pregnancy team the options for managing your blood glucose levels and insulin doses during this time.

-It is a good idea to make a management plan with your health care team well before the birth.
+It is a good idea to make a management plan with your diabetes in pregnancy team well before the birth.

 In some circumstances, a caesarean section is undertaken as an ‘emergency’.
 This might happen if there are problems with you or your baby, or because the labour is not progressing the way it should.